 To set your presentation apart with images embedded in shapes, learn how to do it in our Google Slides tutorial on working with images:

-Google Slides has a neat feature that allows you to accept questions through the Internet while you're making your presentation.
+Google Slides has a neat feature that allows you to accept questions as you present.
 This tool can also be helpful for live webinars.

 Tip 8.
 Add Sound to Your Presentation